Columbia Records: Ascension of Clive Davis

 When Mitch Miller retired in 1965, Columbia was at a turning point.
 Miller's disdain for rock and roll and pop rock had dominated Columbia's A&R policy.
-The label's only significant "pop" acts at the time were Bob Dylan, The Byrds, Paul Revere & The Raiders and Simon & Garfunkel.
+Sales of Broadway soundtracks and Mitch Miller's singalong series were waning.
+Pretax earnings had flattened to about $5 million annually.
+The label's only significant "pop" acts at the time were Bob Dylan, the Byrds, Paul Revere & the Raiders and Simon & Garfunkel.
 In its catalogue were other genres: classical, jazz and country, along with a select group of R&B artists, among them Aretha Franklin.
 Most historians observed that Columbia had problems marketing Franklin as a major talent in the R&B genre, which led to her leaving the label for Atlantic Records in 1967.

 In 1967, Brooklyn-born lawyer Clive Davis became president of Columbia.
-Sales of Broadway soundtracks and Mitch Miller's singalong series were waning.
-Pretax earnings had flattened to about $5 million annually.
 Following the appointment of Davis, the Columbia label became more of a rock music label, thanks mainly to Davis's fortuitous decision to attend the Monterey International Pop Festival, where he spotted and signed several leading acts including Janis Joplin.
 Joplin led the way for several generations of female rock and rollers.
 However, Columbia/CBS still had a hand in traditional pop and jazz and one of its key acquisitions during this period was Barbra Streisand.
 She released her first solo album on Columbia in 1963 and remains with the label to this day.
 Additionally, the label kept Miles Davis on the roster, and his late 1960s recordings, In a Silent Way and Bitches Brew, pioneered a fusion of jazz and rock music.

 A San Francisco group called Moby Grape had been gaining popularity on the West Coast, and were signed by Davis in 1967.
 As a way of introducing them to the world with a splash, they released their debut album, along with five singles from the album, all on the same day, June 6, 1967, 23 years following D-Day.
 The album hit made No. 24 on the Billboard 200, but the singles barely made a dent in the charts, the best performer being "Omaha", which lasted a mere three weeks on the Hot 100 reaching only No. 88.
 The other charter, "Hey Grandma", only reached the Bubbling Under chart and faded within a week.
 Also, there were some complaints about the obscene gesture made to the American flag on the front cover that had to be edited out on the second pressing, not to mention that the group started to decline in sales after that.
 The return on all the promotional budget for the singles realized nothing.
 Although the group made two more albums, this particular publicity stunt was never again attempted by Columbia or any other major label.